T0b1maru/re-basin_merger/README.md

 "--state_dict_model" = The model containing different state_dict values !!
 WIP !!

 "--change" = Use "state_dict_model" on A or B or both ( Use A, B or both ) !!
 WIP !!

+## Issues & fixes:

+If you get an error about a missing weight in one of your models:

+Go to Automatic1111's model merge.
+Put your model in A and B and merge with 0 alpha.
+Then use that version in re-basin instead.